CrissCCL/DIY_UAV/README.md

 ## 🔉 Signal Processing: 1D Kalman Filter

-To improve the accuracy of angular position (Pitch, Roll) and angular velocity (Yaw) measurements, a **1D Kalman Filter** was implemented.
+To improve the accuracy of angular position (Pitch, Roll) measurements, a **1D Kalman Filter** was implemented.
 This filter provides an optimal estimation by combining sensor measurements with a predictive model, effectively reducing noise and improving stability for the control loop.

 ### 🔹 Filter Equations